arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 SQL won't automatically know if you're asking for `date` in `encounters` table, or `date` in `medication_administration` table?
 Rather than learn dot notation later, we want to introduce you to it now, even if it feels unnecessary.
 That way, when you do get to the point of querying multiple tables, it will already feel natural to you, and you can focus all your brain power on learning the other, trickier aspects of mastering queries of multiple tables at once.

 --{{0}}--
 It's also a good idea to get into the habit of doing it now so that it's easier to change your code down the line.
-You may write an initial query on just one table from a dataset you're not super familiar with, only to discover that in order to answer your question, you actually need to get data from more than one table.
+You may write an initial query on just one table from a database you're not super familiar with, only to discover that in order to answer your question, you actually need to get data from more than one table.
 Rather than having to go back through and update all of your code to ensure it references the table so you can add references to the other table, you will already be set up for successfully querying more than one table.

 --{{0}}--
 Go ahead and run this code by clicking the execute button.
 How are your results different from the `SELECT *` query you ran previously?

 --{{0}}--
-As you can see, just as we would hope, this time we haven't received the entire patients table, like we saw on the page before, but instead can only see the five columns we requested.
+Just as we would hope, this time we haven't received the entire patients table, like we saw on the page before, but instead can only see the five columns we requested.

 ### DISTINCT
 {{0}}